-Some Remarkable Facts That You Might Not Have Known About Teen Drug Abuse
+Some Teenage Drug Addiction Facts That You Might Not Have Known About Drug Abuse

-- The Substance Abuse and Mental Health Services Administration conducted a substance abuse treatment program on a certain number of adults and found out that approximately 74% of them started smoking before they turned 17.
+2. The Substance Abuse and Mental Health Services Administration conducted a substance abuse treatment program on a certain number of adults and found out that approximately 74% of them started smoking before they turned 17.
 Not only this, but those who started drinking when they were younger than 11 years old also developed multiple addictions.
-These multiple addictions often lead to fatality.
+Substance use at any age can lead to fatality.

-- Mental health experts and professionals have established a direct connection between drug abuse and depression.
-Teens who consume alcohol or tobacco regularly are more likely to fall prey to different mental health issues like anxiety, depression, etc. They grow vulnerable emotionally.
+3. Mental health experts and professionals have established a direct connection between drug abuse and depression.
+Teens who consume alcohol or tobacco regularly are more likely to fall prey to different mental health issues and there is our mental health treatment program for teens dealing with such issues.
+They grow vulnerable emotionally.
 However, the levels of depression vary depending on the variety and quantity of substances ingested.

-- Teen drug abuse has long-term effects on the health of individuals.
-Most teenagers who start consuming alcohol and tobacco from a young age do not recognize the health risks associated with it.
-Regular consumption of marijuana can have several long-term health effects, this is why parents quickly seek out teen marijuana treatment.
 Such teenagers experience frequent mood changes.
 They face trouble in school and their problem-solving skills deteriorate gradually.
 There might also be respiratory troubles like lung infection, coughing, etc. Apart from that, paranoia and hallucinations are quite common in teens who smoke weed daily.
 They often get suicidal.
-Marijuana also takes a toll on the IQ of teens and ultimately can result in teen marijuana addiction.
+Marijuana also takes a toll on the IQ of teens and ultimately can result in marijuana addiction.

-- Teen drug abuse doesn’t always have to be related to alcohol or tobacco consumption.
+6. Teen drug abuse doesn’t always have to be related to alcohol or tobacco consumption.
+Many parents don’t know that their teen is struggling with drugs.
 Sometimes, teenagers may take medicines not prescribed to them and derive the pleasure of intoxication from that medication.
 While some take unprescribed medicine to boost their energy levels, others merely take it because it makes them feel good.
 Once they become addicted, they simply cannot evade the habit.
 Drug abuse has done no good for anyone.
+We at Key Transitions offer the best teen drug addiction treatment.
 Consumption of un-prescribed medicines can have many negative effects on individuals’ bodies, which can prove fatal in some situations.

 Some Common Drugs That Teenagers Consume

-- Cannabinoids: More commonly known as herb, pot, weed, cannabis or marijuana.
+- Cannabinoids: More commonly known as herb, pot, weed, cannabis, or marijuana.
+Cannabis can create a very bad effect on teenagers brain and body.
 Since the legalization of marijuana in many states, the ability to purchase it has increased and made it much more available to teens.
 Teen marijuana addiction has skyrocketed as the social norm becomes “cool” to smoke weed.

 Some other commonly used drugs are depressants, stimulants, and narcotics.
 All of these tend to have a soothing effect on an individual’s nerves and give them a buzz of intoxication.
 However, their ill effects are highly dangerous.